DumBLDoLLaR/DumBLDoLLaR/README.md

 Hello!
 My name is Artem Nikitin
 -------------

-I'm a student at St. Petersburg State University of Aerospace Instrumentation.
+I'm a GUAP student, guap maker.
+Staying disciplined

 Interests
 -------------

 When I'm not coding, you can find me:

-Playing videogames(I'm not deadinside, chill out) Writing music
+CS(I'm not deadinside, chill out)
+Music making
 Programming